12 Important Texting and Driving Statistics

 Texting and Driving Statistics: Bad For Everyone

-Texting while driving has become such a massive problem that 48 states banned texting and driving in 2019.
+Texting while driving has become such a massive problem that 48 states banned texting and driving.

 Texting and driving statistics from the past five years show how prevalent the problem has become.